 Purchase Carbon Offsets

-If you must travel this Thanksgiving, buying carbon offsets can actually keep your commute carbon neutral.
+If you must travel this Thanksgiving, buying carbon offsets can actually keep your commute ‘carbon neutral’.
 Carbon offsetting is simply a method in which you can use one emission-reducing action to compensate for carbon emissions you produced with another activity.
-By purchases offsets, your money directly funds environmental projects that remove greenhouse gases from the air.
+By purchasing offsets, your money directly funds environmental projects that remove greenhouse gases from the air.